riddhish-P/Simulations/README.md

-This is a repo for some simulations that I want to pay with.
+This is a repo for some simulations that I want to play with.